-To start the engine:
+To start the engine using gasoline:

+- 1) Disconnect all loads to the generator.

+- 2) Turn fuel selector switch to gasoline.

-- 1) Disconnect all loads to the generator. - 2) Turn the gasoline line valve to the ON position. - 3) For cold engine, move choke lever to full choke position.
+- 3) Turn the gasoline fuel line valve to the ON position.

+- 4) For a cold engine, move choke lever to full choke position.
 To restart a warm engine, move choke lever to half choke or to RUN position.

-4) Start the engine:
+- 5) Start the engine:

-- a) Using electric start - i) Turn the engine switch to the START position and hold it there until the engine starts. - NOTE: If the engine fails to start after 5 seconds, release and wait 10 seconds before attempting to start again.
-Cranking the electric starter for more than 5 seconds continuously can overheat and damage the starter motor. - ii) Release when the engine starts.
+a) Using electric start

+- Turn the engine key switch to the START position and hold it there until the engine starts.
+Note: If the engine fails to start after 5 seconds, release key and wait 10 seconds before attempting to start again.
+Cranking the electric starter for more than 5 seconds continuously can overheat and damage the starter motor. - ii) Release the key when the engine starts. - 6) When engine starts, move choke lever to RUN position. - 7) Under long, continuous-run operating conditions, be prepared to: - a) Check and refuel the engine on a regular basis.
+A tank of gas should last about 9.6 hours under 50% load.